- Flatbed Truck Shipping

-Flatbed trucks are used for a wide array of products and are especially ideal for equipment and materials that are too large to haul inside a container, a van or other sealed transport options.
-Hauling on a flatbed truck often means that more can be shipped at one time.
-This can help cut costs by keeping the number of trips down since more can be loaded.
+Flatbed trucks are used for a wide array of products and are especially ideal for equipment and materials that are too large to haul inside a container, a van, or other sealed transport options.
+Hauling a flatbed truck often means that more can be shipped simultaneously.
+This can help cut costs by decreasing the number of trips, since more can be loaded.

 Flatbed trucks can haul: